Advanced Content

 Geographic Coverage

 A provider with excellent US coverage might have thin data in EMEA, LATAM, or APAC.
 If you sell globally, test coverage in each region separately.
-Don't assume a provider's headline numbers apply uniformly across geographies.
+Phone number coverage varies the most — a service might hit 80%+ in the US and drop to 60% in Asia-Pacific.

 Data Freshness